Governance of the University of St Andrews: Senior Governor

-The previous Senior Governor was Professor Ewan Brown, who was appointed in June 2007.
-Professor Brown is an alumnus of the University.

 Academic Senate

 Remit and jurisdiction

 The Senatus Academicus is the supreme academic body under the presidency of the University Principal.
 It consists of all professors, deans of faculties, heads of school, a number of elected non-professorial members of staff, and four student members.
 Another function of the Senate is the discipline of students.
 Under the Sponsio Academica the Senate has the power to expel a student should they bring the University into disrepute.
 However, the full Senatus Academicus has not met as a governing body since 1995, with only ceremonial meetings taking place, such as graduation.
 Much of the Senate's business is delegated to a smaller body, the Academic Council.

 Principal's Office

 The Principal of the University of St Andrews is the chief executive of the University and is assisted in that role by several key officers.
-The Principal is analogous to a Vice-Chancellor in England or a President of an American university.
+The Principal is analogous to a Vice-chancellor in England or a President of an American university.